malith-hashan/myfirst-footer-for-YUMMY/README.md

 # myfirst - footer for Yummy
-hi this is my first test
+hi this is my first test.
-that is amazing
+that is amazing.
+nice work.